duodevs/PAX-CI/README.md

 ## Dev Donations

-A small voluntary contribution is periodically collected to fund:
+A small amount of money is periodically collected to fund:

 - Core infrastructure costs
 - Developer compensation